-• Known clinically significant hypersensitivity to Xgeva (4.2)

-------WARNINGS AND PRECAUTIONS-----

-- Same Active Ingredient: Patients receiving Xgeva should not take Prolia[®] (5.1) - Hypersensitivity reactions including anaphylaxis may occur.
+- Known clinically significant hypersensitivity to Xgeva (4.2) - -----WARNINGS AND PRECAUTIONS--- - Same Active Ingredient: Patients receiving Xgeva should not take Prolia® (5.1) - Hypersensitivity reactions including anaphylaxis may occur.
 Discontinue permanently if a clinically significant reaction occurs (5.2) - Hypocalcemia: Xgeva can cause severe symptomatic hypocalcemia, and fatal cases have been reported.
 Correct hypocalcemia prior to initiating Xgeva.
-Monitor calcium levels and adequately supplement all patients with calcium and vitamin D (5.3) - Osteonecrosis of the jaw can occur in patients receiving Xgeva.
+Monitor calcium levels during therapy, especially in the first weeks of initiating therapy, and adequately supplement all patients with calcium and vitamin D (5.3) - Osteonecrosis of the jaw (ONJ) has been reported in patients receiving Xgeva.
 Perform an oral examination prior to starting Xgeva.
 Monitor for symptoms.
 Avoid invasive dental procedures during treatment with Xgeva (5.4) - Atypical femoral fracture: Evaluate patients with thigh or groin pain to rule out a femoral fracture (5.5) - Embryo-Fetal Toxicity: Can cause fetal harm.
 Advise females of reproductive potential of potential risk to the fetus and to use highly effective contraception (5.6, 8.1, 8.7)

------ADVERSE REACTIONS-----
+-----ADVERSE REACTIONS------